Jonathan-Austin64/Weather-app/README.md

 ![Weather Map](/img/weather-map.png)

 ## Instructions
-* Ender the name of the city you would like to see the weather of.
+* Enter the name of the city you would like to see the weather of.
 * Hit the search button
 * Enjoy knowing the weather